fvwmorg/fvwmorg.github.io/Wiki/Config/MouseStroke/index.md

 ---
-layout : wiki
+layout: wiki
-title : MouseStroke
+title: MouseStroke
-type : config
+type: config
-weight : 600
+weight: 600
-description : |
+description: |
   This describes how to configure Mouse Stroke which allows you to run commands on different Mouse Stroke patterns.